A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-A non-privileged user may be able to modify restricted network settings, resulting in a denial-of-service condition that affects system availability across Apple's operating system ecosystem.
+A non-privileged user can modify restricted network settings, producing a denial-of-service condition with high availability impact across Apple's operating system portfolio.

 Affected Products